 Why: It helps reduce the bacterial load that causes acid and plaque.

 True health is systemic.
-Your daily routine creates your smile.
+Your daily routine creates your smile and offers the chance to strengthen weak enamel naturally.

 Step 11: Heal Your Gut to Heal Your Mouth (The Gut-Enamel Connection)